-- Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself. - You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the back cover of this booklet). - □ Important Benefit Information for Enrollees Who Qualify for Extra Help: - □ If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. - □ Please go to the Healthy Foods Benefit row in the Medical Benefits Chart in Chapter 4 for further detail. - □ Members qualify for the elimination of their cost sharing for Part D drugs.
+- Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself. - You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the cover of this booklet).

+numbers are printed on the cover of this bookiet).
+Important Benefit Information for Enrollees Who Qualify for Extra Help: If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing.
+Please go to the Over-the-Counter (OTC) + Healthy Food Card Benefit row in the Medical Benefits Chart in Chapter 4 for further detail.
+Members qualify for the elimination of their cost sharing for Part D drugs.
 See Chapter 5 for further detail.

-• You will see this apple next to the preventive services in the benefits chart.
+You will see this apple next to the preventive services in the benefits chart.